x-limitless-x/blakedrumm.com/_posts/2022-08-14-failed-to-find-a-matching-agent-kit-to-install.markdown

 ---
 ## What is the problem?

 The latest version of the UNIX/Linux Management Pack does not include a hotfix to allow OpenSSL 3 support in RHEL 9.
 The KB (5028684) needs to be applied first.
+The KB needs to be applied on the SCOM Management Server and SCOM Console components installed in your environment.

 ### UNIX/Linux versions
 **Linux Agent version:** `1.7.1-0` \